 The U.S. is continuing

-which brought about no resolution, the Trump administration followed through with their plan to hike up the tariffs.
-Chinese officials were quick to reply that they would follow suit.
+had brought about no resolution, the Trump administration followed through with its plan to hike up the tariffs.
+China also raised its tariffs, but they remained at a lower level.

 The back-and-forth between the two nations began in early 2018

 when President Trump announced tariffs on solar panels and later on steel and aluminum for all countries.
-China, a top player in the solar planel and steel industries, retaliated with $3 billion worth in tariffs on U.S. imports.
-Fifty billion-dollar tariffs announced in June 2018 were periodically rolled out over the summer.
-After a first round of failed negotiations, a second round of tariffs hit in September, then at the lower percentage rate of 10 percent in the case of the U.S. and 5-10 percent in case of China.
+China, a top player in the solar planel and steel industries, retaliated with tariffs on $3 billion worth of U.S. imports.
+Tariffs on fifty billion dollars worth of goods announced in June 2018 were periodically rolled out over the summer.
+After a first round of failed negotiations, a second round of tariffs hit in September 2018, then at the lower percentage rate of 10 percent in the case of the U.S. and 5-10 percent in case of China.